Conic K\"{a}hler-Einstein metrics along simple normal crossing divisors on Fano manifolds: Approximation procedure, uniform -estimate and convergence

-As we have established a uniform $C^{0}$-estimate for the approximating solutions $\varphi_{\epsilon}$ for any $\epsilon>0,$ in this section we want to prove that there exists one subsequence converging to a weak solution of the conical Monge-Ampere equation \eqref{eq:cke-cma} and such weak solution is unique.
-Then we establish high order estimates for the weak solution, which completes the proof of Theorem \ref{mainthm}.
+By the uniform $C^{0}$-estimate for the approximating solutions $\varphi_{\epsilon}$ for any $\epsilon>0,$ we can prove that there exists one subsequence converging to a weak solution of the conical Monge-Ampere equation \eqref{eq:cke-cma} and such weak solution is unique.